Remote work continues to grow as more and more companies transition to fully remote or hybrid work models.

-Transitioning office workers to a work-from-home setup can be a challenge, especially during such turbulent conditions.
+But transitioning office workers to a work-from-home setup can be a challenge.
 Even more so when you add new hires to the mix.

-This blog provides helpful tips and best practices for HR teams and managers as they consider onboarding employees during COVID-19.
+This blog provides helpful tips and best practices for HR teams and managers as they consider onboarding remote employees.

 Check off the following to-dos to streamline the onboarding process and get your new remote employees up to speed from day one.